Varieties of Weapons

 Shields are rarely used by deities for defense, as many deities prefer to wield weapons without additional gear, instead relying on their natural durability and magic when defense is necessary.
 However, shields may be used by deities who prefer having the solid defense it provides, and can be reinforced with magic to absorb, deflect, and even reflect opposing attacks and spells.

 Shields can also be used as weapons to knock down enemies, or to be tossed as a projectile (much like a discus), and a similar approach can be used with weapons such as disks and hoops/rings.
-Wadjet and Nekhbet both use specialized shen rings as their divine weapons, and Ra and Khonsu favor the sun disk and moon disk, respectively.
+Nekhbet uses specialized shen rings as her divine weapons, and Ra and Khonsu favor the sun disk and moon disk, respectively.

 Throwing sticks and slings are used as expected, with the former being easier to craft and thus more dispensable, and the latter being used to aim projectiles such as pebbles and rock towards its target.
 They are often both used for hunting, but can also be used for battle, and modified with magic to throw spells towards opponents using charms.
 Khepri is one deity who uses slings and charms for his divine weapon.